-Executive Search Agency, Principal Connections announce Kevin Foley as HR Leader of the Month for August 2021
+Executive Search Firm, Principal Connections announce Caroline Collins as HR Leader of the Month for September 2021

-Q. THE CAREER & THE PERSON Describe your career journey and tell us about Kevin Foley the person?
+Q. THE CAREER & THE PERSON Describe your career journey and tell us about Caroline Collins the person?

 Q. THE COMPANY Describe your current organisation?